-When the current owner is looking to dispose of the facility and the plant has been maintained properly by a third-party auditing firm will assess the health of the system and verify that it’s in great state.
-In the event that the upkeep of the facility was ignored, the same auditor will create an exhaustive list of broken cables, connectors that are not matched as well as rusty combiner box, often overheating inverters that have reduced life spans, damaged modules and other indicators of O&M neglect that can reduce the value of the sale to the low-cost lower levels.
+When the owner decides to sell the facility and he has properly maintained the plant, a third-party auditor will evaluate the system’s condition and confirm its excellent state.
+If he ignores the maintenance of the facility, the same auditor will produce an exhaustive list of broken cables, mismatched connectors, and rusty combiner boxes, often overheating inverters that have reduced life expectancy, damaged modules, and other indicators of O&M neglect that can reduce the value of the sale to the low-cost lower levels.

-It’s the same as purchasing a car that was previously owned that the owner has maintained the car and kept a complete log of all servicing and repairs, he will receive a more favorable selling price than one who has performed a few things, such as changing the oil every once every few months, kept poor records, and usually put the car in the ground.
+It’s the same as buying a used car.
+If the owner has maintained the car and kept a complete log of all maintenance and repairs, he will get a better selling price than someone who has done a few things, such as changing the oil every few months, kept poor records, and usually drives the car into the ground.

-It’s fine to boast of having a robust O&M program however if you don’t have trained employees customers isn’t going to be happy.
-I’m amazed that some of our competitors continue to take trucks to work sites for each minor.
-Or alert issue and with the mindset to “if it’s switched off, then switch it back on,” instead of getting to the root of the problem and fixing the issue.
+It’s OK to boast of having a robust O&M program however if you don’t have trained employees customers aren’t going to be happy.
+Our competitors continue to bring trucks to the job site for every little thing, which is something that amazes me.
+Or they’ll alert the problem with the attitude, “If it’s off, turn it back on,” instead of getting to the root of the problem and fixing it.

 When we create what we call a “pending work order” document the work items which aren’t important enough to warrant the truck to roll in by themselves are put together to be used when the following roll-out is scheduled.
-For instance blinking notifications might be irritating however it’s not enough to make somebody drive to the site at a cost of hundreds of dollars per visit.
+For instance, blinking notifications might be irritating however it’s not enough to make somebody drive to the site at a cost of hundreds of dollars per visit.
 It’s better to add it to the work that is in progress.
-When the next time team arrives, they could review the list of items that require fixing which have already been identified.
-They can then be combined into one visit.
+The next time the team arrives, after they have identified the list of items that need fixing, they can review it.
+They combine these tasks into one visit.

 We are also automating our calibration certificates as well as other processes to reduce the need for manual reports.
-Checklists pre-built that list all the assets that need to be touched, as well as what to do and whereto go.
-And any pertinent notes are integrated into an app for smartphones.
-Which allows our technicians to effortlessly generate reports for the customer.
+Pre-built checklists list all the assets and then check them, what to do, and where to go.
+We integrate all pertinent notes into a smartphone app that allows our technicians to easily generate reports for the customer.
 Customers can also access an online view of their system through the network operation center.
 Power plants O&M is now becoming more digital by incorporating predictive capabilities.
-Based on simulation and modeling as well as the ever-growing amount of data on field performance.
+Based on simulation and modeling as well as the ever-growing amount of data on-field performance.

 Power plants O&M

-In all times, O&M remains a matter of making sure that the customer is content.
-I’ve observed that the majority of complaints from customers with their service provider originate at least one of these items:
+At all times, O&M remains a matter of making sure that the customer is content.
+I’ve observed that the majority of complaints from customers with their service provider originate from at least one of these items:

 - Did you spot the issue in the first place?

-- Did you assign your team in a correct manner and reduce the amount of truck rolls?
+- Did you correctly assign your team and reduce the amount of truck rolls?

 - Did you file your report correctly?

-While the top O&M providers check all of these boxes most of times, they have room to improve.
+While the top O&M providers check all of these boxes most of the time, they have room to improve.